nwg/racket-wiki/SoC-Ideas-2016.md

 ---

 ### Data table/frame library ###
-* Summary: Build a library that provides a data tables, like R's [data frames](http://cran.r-project.org/doc/manuals/R-lang.html#Data-frame-objects) or Python's [panda](http://pandas.pydata.org/pandas-docs/stable/index.html) library.
+* Summary: Build a library that provides data tables, like R's [data frames](http://cran.r-project.org/doc/manuals/R-lang.html#Data-frame-objects) or Python's [panda](http://pandas.pydata.org/pandas-docs/stable/index.html) library.
            Racket comes with a full-featured [plotting](http://docs.racket-lang.org/plot/index.html) library but does not have a complementary data manipulation library.
 A data table package would start to fill in that gap.